ShivamMenda/Hotel2Hotel/README.md

 # hotel_to_hotel

-A Landing page Simple UI for a booking Flutter application.
+A Landing page Simple UI for a Hotel booking Flutter application.